 Outside of the office, Dr. Friedman is currently a clinical director for the Special Olympics Lions Club International Opening Eyes Program.
 Dr. Friedman also works as a part-time instructor for anatomy and physiology and is a certified yoga teacher.

 Dr. Friedman currently splits her time between patient care at Moorestown Eye and teaching other eye doctors throughout the country about new products and pharmaceuticals in eye care.
-She sees patients on Mondays, Wednesdays, and Fridays.
+She sees patients in-office Mondays and Fridays, and also offers telehealth appointments on select days.

 Dr. Les Friedman is one of the founding partners of Moorestown Eye Associates and is the managing director of our staff and insurance departments.
 He was raised in Great Neck, New York and Hamden, Connecticut, finally settling in South Jersey and forming Moorestown Eye with his wife after they met in graduate school.
 He is a graduate of Muhlenberg College and the Pennsylvania College of Optometry at Salus University where he attained 2 B.S. degrees and his Doctorate in Optometry.
 He then completed post-graduate requirements to earn his license to therapeutically treat eye diseases and prescribe oral medications.
 His resume highlights include: